NASA Space Shuttle Low-Pressure Gauge | Authentic 1980s Heise Instrument | Space Exploration Artifact

 Description

-This authentic NASA low-pressure gauge was an essential part of the Space Shuttle Program’s ground support equipment (GSE).
-Manufactured by Heise in Newtown, Connecticut, it was used to monitor hydraulic, fuel, or environmental control pressures during pre-launch diagnostics.
-Marked “Property of NASA U.S. Government,” the gauge played a critical role in ensuring shuttle systems were safe and operational for flight.
+This authentic NASA Space Shuttle low-pressure gauge was a vital component of the Space Shuttle Program’s Ground Support Equipment (GSE).
+Manufactured by Heise in Newtown, Connecticut, it was used to monitor hydraulic, fuel, and environmental control pressures during pre-launch diagnostics.
+Marked “Property of NASA U.S. Government,” this instrument directly contributed to maintaining system integrity and crew safety before takeoff—making it a genuine artifact of American space exploration.

 Features

-- Marked “Property of NASA U.S. Government”, confirming official use
+- Marked “Property of NASA U.S. Government,” confirming verified official use

-- Original NASA calibration sticker, verifying regular precision testing
+- Retains original NASA calibration sticker, certifying accuracy testing

-- Part No. Model C, designed for high-accuracy pressure readings in launch environments
+- Heise Model C, designed for precise low-pressure readings in launch operations

 Cultural Significance